TV-Rename/tvrename/.github/ISSUE_TEMPLATE/bug_report.md

 * Operating System:
 * Are you using the windows version or command line version?

+**Additional context**
+Add any other context about the problem here.

 ## XML Files

 Please include your XML files from your user directory here.
 Rename them to be txt files to load them here directly.